pedronis/contextual/README.rst

 contextual: providing context for shell command invocations
 ===========================================================

-*contextual* is a utility that given the current working directory walks the tree to find relevant context(s), based on path prefixes and landmark conditions (simple ``test`` like checks), to apply before invoking the given command.
+*contextual* is a utility that starting from current working directory walks up the tree to find relevant context(s), based on path prefixes and landmark conditions (simple ``test`` like checks), to apply before invoking the given command.
 It takes a configuration file with rules and the command and is conveniently used usually behind a short alias like